mmalenta/docker_tutorial/README.md

     [**Docker Hub repository**](https://hub.docker.com).
     To access this service you need to
     [**create a free account**](https://hub.docker.com/signup).
-    Once you have you account ready, you can start sharing your images.
-First you need to correctly tag the existing image.
+    Once you have your account ready, you can start sharing your images.
+First you need to correctly tag an existing image:

     ```bash
-    $ docker tag docker_intro:v0.1a [Docker Hub ID]/docker_intro:v0.1a
+    $ docker image tag docker_intro:v0.1a [Docker Hub ID]/docker_intro:v0.1a
     ```
-    The above command takes our existing image `docker_intro:v0.1a` and gives it a second name `[Docker Hub ID]/docker_intro:v.0.1a`, where `[Docker Hub ID]` is the username you selected when setting up the Docker Hun account.
+    The above command takes our existing image `docker_intro:v0.1a` and gives it a second name `[Docker Hub ID]/docker_intro:v.0.1a`, where `[Docker Hub ID]` is the username you selected when setting up the Docker Hub account.
 By default, Docker will expect to use Docker Hub as a repository and the `[Docker Hub ID]/` tells it which account to push the image to

     ```bash
-    $ docker push [Docker Hub ID]/docker_intro:v0.1infile
+    $ docker image push [Docker Hub ID]/docker_intro:v0.1infile
     ...
     ```
-    Depending on the size of the image you are pushing and your connection speed, this command take a few minutes to execute.
-Now our image is safely stored in an online repository and you can see its details from your Docker Hub account
+    Depending on the size of the image you are pushing and your connection speed, this upload can take up to a few minutes to complete.
+    Now our image is safely stored in an online repository and you can see its details from your Docker Hub account:

     ![Docker Hub image](04_docker_deploy_deep/docker_hub.png)

-    Now we can delete the image we have just pushed and the original version to make sure we removed all the references
+    We can now safely delete the local copy of the image we have just pushed and the original version to make sure we removed all the references:

     ```bash
     $ docker image rm mmalenta/docker_intro:v0.1a
     $ docker image rm docker_intro:v0.1a
     ```

-    If we need the image again, we can pull it from the repository
+    If we need this particular image again, we can pull it back from the repository:

     ```bash
     docker image pull mmalenta/docker_intro:v0.1a